-In accordance with NSF's SCI Planned Analysis Report dated February 4, 2015, NSF analyzed the functions under PSC D399 (IT and Telecommunications - Other IT and Telecommunications) and R799 (Support - Management: Other).
-NSF Obligations in FY 2014 under PSC D399 totaled \$15,427,397.
-NSF Obligations in FY 2014 under PSC R799 totaled \$10,754,133.
-NSF chose PSC D399 and PSC R799 for the following reasons:
+In accordance with NSF's SCI Planned Analysis Report dated February 17, 2016, NSF analyzed the functions under PSC B599 (Special Studies/Analysis -Other) and AJ96 (R&D - General Science/Technology: Other (Management/Support)).
+NSF Obligations in FY 2015 under PSC B599 totaled \$31,643,479.
+NSF Obligations in FY 2015 under PSC AJ96 totaled \$5,399,000.
+NSF chose PSC B599 and PSC AJ96 for the following reasons:

-- In NSF's FY 2011 and FY 2012 analyses, we have already examined the PSC codes in the OMB/OFPP designated special interest functions for which we have obligations.
-Our FY 2011 analysis looked at PSC Code 408 (Program Management/Support Services), while the FY 2012 NSF analysis examined PSC Codes R707 (Management Services/Contract and Procurement Support) and D307 (Automated Information System Services). - The 3 largest NSF PSCs in terms of percentage of obligations that are not under special interest functions are M1HA (Operation of Government-Owned Contractor-Operated (GOCO) R&D Facilities), R499 (Support Professional: Other), and D318 (IT and Telecom Integrated Hardware/Software/Services Solutions, Predominately Services).
-M1HA and R499 were examined in our FY 2010, and D318 was examined our FY 2013 analysis. - D399 and R799 are the 4th and 5th largest PSCs, respectively, in terms of percentage of obligations that are not under a special interest function at NSF and have contracts being performed.
-These functions have not been previously the subject of a focused review by NSF.
+- In our FY 2011 and FY 2012 analyses, NSF already examined the PSC codes in the OMB/OFPP designated special interest functions for which we had obligations.
+Our FY 2011 analysis looked at PSC Code R408 (Program Management/Support Services), while the FY 2012 NSF analysis examined PSC Codes R707 (Management Services/Contract and Procurement Support) and D307 (Automated Information System Services). - NSF's has also analyzed the three largest NSF PSCs in terms of percentage of obligations that are not under special interest functions.
+These PSCs are M1HA (Operation of Government-Owned Contractor-Operated (GOCO) R&D Facilities), R499 (Support Professional: Other), and D318 (IT and Telecom Integrated Hardware/Software/Services Solutions, Predominately Services). - PSC B599 (Special Studies/Analysis -Other) and AJ96 (R&D General Science/Technology: Other (Management/Support) are being examined in this FY 2015 analysis since they are included among the top ten largest PSCs in terms of percentage of obligation.

-Three contracts totaling \$12,415,365 were reviewed covering 80% of the total obligations under PSC D399 which totaled \$15,427,397 in obligations in FY 2014.
-Four contracts totaling \$5,820,846 were reviewed covering 54% of the total obligations under PSC R799 which totaled \$10,754,133 in obligations in FY 2014.
+In NSF's FY 2015 analysis, one contract was reviewed under PSC AJ96 totaling \$5,399,000 which consisted of 100% of the total obligations under this PSC in FY 2015.
+Also, four contracts totaling \$16,982,128 were reviewed covering 54% of the total obligations under PSC B599 which totaled \$31,643,479 in obligations in FY 2015.
 These contracts were chosen for review based on (1) their dollar value and (2) the fact they involved ongoing support as opposed to a one-time service need.